buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``size`` (optional; default: 10)

-    The width of the input field (in characteres)
+    The width of the input field (in characters)

 TextParameter
 #############